Free & Same Day Ground Shipping | View Details

 ElastiPoxy – Joint & Crack Filler Kit

 ElastiPoxy is a highly-specialized epoxy for repairing control joints, floor-to-wall joints, cracks in concrete blocks, wide concrete cracks & spalls, damaged brick & mortar.
-ElastiPoxy is 100% soilds, self-leveling, and has a user friendly pot life.
+ElastiPoxy is 100% solids, self-leveling, and has a user friendly pot life.
 When cured, ElastiPoxy offers the desired flexibility and bond strength needed to fill and protect contraction joints and floor-to-wall joints.
 When mixed with sand, ElastiPoxy becomes a super-strong patching compound for repairing cracks in concrete block walls, wide stress cracks in floors, mortar joints, and filling concrete spalls in slabs.

 How Water Gets Through Concrete